Bobby Fischer: World Championship match

 The match took place in Reykjavík from July to September 1972.
 Fischer was accompanied by William Lombardy; besides assisting with analysis, Lombardy may have played an important role in getting Fischer to play in the match and to stay in it.
 The match was the first to receive an American broadcast in prime time.
 Fischer lost the first two games in strange fashion: the first when he played a risky pawn-grab in a drawn endgame, the second by forfeit when he refused to play the game in a dispute over playing conditions.
 Fischer would likely have forfeited the entire match, but Spassky, not wanting to win by default, yielded to Fischer's demands to move the next game to a back room, away from the cameras, whose presence had upset Fischer.
 After that game, the match was moved back to the stage and proceeded without further serious incident.
 Fischer won seven of the next 19 games, losing only one and drawing eleven, to win the match 12½–8½ and become the 11th World Chess Champion.

 The Cold War trappings made the match a media sensation.
 It was called "The Match of the Century", and received front-page media coverage in the United States and around the world.
 Fischer's win was an American victory in a field that Soviet players – closely identified with and subsidized by the state – had dominated for the previous quarter-century.
-Kasparov remarked, "Fischer fits ideologically into the context of the Cold War era: a lone American genius challenges the Soviet chess machine and defeats it".
-Dutch Grandmaster Jan Timman calls Fischer's victory "the story of a lonely hero who overcomes an entire empire".
-Fischer's sister observed, "Bobby did all this in a country almost totally without a chess culture.
+Kasparov remarked: "Fischer fits ideologically into the context of the Cold War era: a lone American genius challenges the Soviet chess machine and defeats it".
+Dutch Grandmaster Jan Timman called Fischer's victory "the story of a lonely hero who overcomes an entire empire".
+Fischer's sister observed: "Bobby did all this in a country almost totally without a chess culture.
 It was as if an Eskimo had cleared a tennis court in the snow and gone on to win the world championship".